 During our many years in exile, gifts of dried fruit were commonly exchanged as a reminder of the bounty of the Land.
-Israelis continue this tradition even today.
-In markets throughout Israel, dates, pomegranates, olives, avocados, persimmons, trees of the Land of Israel were given symbolic meaning.
+Israelis continue this tradition and today, in markets throughout Israel, dates, pomegranates, olives, avocados, persimmons, oranges, carobs, sabres (cactus fruit), and other beautiful fruits are transformed into delicious confections to be shared between family and friends and at the Seder held in honor of Tu B'Shevat each year.

+In the 1600s, Rabbi Yitzchak Luria and other Kabbalists in Tzfat began honoring this special day with a seder, or ordered meal, in which the fruits and trees of the Land of Israel were given symbolic meaning.
 It was believed that eating 15 ("TU") specific fruits and drinking four cups of wine in a specific order while reciting the appropriate blessings would bring both human beings and the world closer to spiritual perfection.

-In the 1600s, Rabbi Yitzchak Luria and other Kabbalists in Tzfat began honoring this special day with a seder, or ordered meal, in which the fruits and